wincubate/npu/README.md

 - Azure Blob Storage (could be AWS S3 or similar)

+- Parts List should be imported / synchronized from external source / Cached

 - No unit tests... ;-)
 -- But a few architecture tests as these as important

 ## TODO

+Remove hardcoded HOST strings: 7044

 Consider attributes members as "proper" lists?